Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 a.
 What Exactly Changed

 b.
-The Reversal of the Afternoon Ban
+The Afternoon Ban Is Now Gone for Good

 c.
 Hours When Drinking Is Still Restricted